Joseph Parker: Parker vs. Wilder

 On 15 November 2023, Riyadh Season announced a blockbuster card to take place at the Kingdom Arena on 23 December 2023.
 The headline for the event, billed as Day of Reckoning was Anthony Joshua vs. Otto Wallin, with Parker in the co-feature bout against former WBC champion Deontay Wilder (43–2–1, 42 KOs) in a 12-round non-title heavyweight fight.
 Many other heavyweight contenders such as Daniel Dubois, Jarrell Miller, Frank Sanchez and amongst others were also scheduled to appear on the card.
 The event was set up to further set up a future long-awaited showdown between Wilder and Joshua, with the assumption they both win their respective bouts.
 Many observers, including the boxers involved felt Parker and Wilder was the better fight on the card and should headline.
 Wilder made the case that both he and Parker were former world champions and said it was a more exciting fight.
 Wilder also suggested a coin flip to decide the main event, however nothing came from this.
 Parker's team were going into this fight knowing they were capable of forcing a stoppage.
 This marked Parker's fourth fight of the year, his busiest since 2016 where Parker fought five times.
 By the time of the fight, Wilder had not fought in 14 months, having last fought in October 2023, where he stopped Robert Helenius in round one.
 After the official press conference, Riyadh Season agreed terms with DAZN to broadcast the event on their pay-per-view platform in the UK, US and other worldwide markets.
 The price tag of £19.95 in the UK was met with praise from boxing fans.
-A price tag of 39.99 USD was also confirmed for USA and Canada.
+A price tag of US$39.99 was also confirmed for USA and Canada.
 TNT Sports Box Office and ESPN+ PPV later picked up the event in the UK and US, respectively.

 With all the talk of the possible fight with Joshua, Wilder felt many were overlooking Parker as his opponent.
 Wilder felt he was taking the bigger risk of the two by fighting Parker.
 Eddie Hearn had already stated that Joshua would fight Wilder next rather than Filip Hrgović, who was also linked.
 Wilder felt there was more pressure on him than Joshua, as he had not been active for over 12 months heading into the fight.
 Also, the fact that Joshua-Wilder was a huge fight the boxing world had been looking forward to for at least seven years.
 When asked how the fight would go, Wilder said although he wouldn't look for the knockout, he still expected to win within four rounds.
 During a face-off segment, both boxers discussed Wilder's inactivity.
 Wilder brushed off any concerns about ring rust.
 Heading into the fight, DraftKings sportsbook had Wilder as a 6–1 favourite.
 The weigh in took place the day before, with Parker weighing in at 245.1 pounds.
 This was 5 pounds lighter than his previous fight.
 Wilder weighed 213 pounds.